 This blog is written by and for academics at all career stages with some degree of hearing loss.
 For this blog, we use the term ‘deaf/HoH’ to represent all deaf and hard-of-hearing people, regardless of the degree of hearing loss and preferred mode of communication (oral or sign).
 The goals of this blog are:

 - To provide a forum to crowd-source methods of minimizing our challenges

 - To share strategies for thriving in academia with hearing loss

-- To foster a network of deaf/HoH academics who promote hearing-inclusive strategies for academic institutions.
+- To foster a network of deaf/HoH academics who promote communication-inclusive strategies for academic institutions.

 Why a blog?

 Our experiences may differ, but as deaf/HoH academics, we have all continuously faced the challenges of succeeding professionally in environments designed for and by people without hearing loss.
 We have likely had markedly different access to resources and capacity for self-advocacy depending on our backgrounds and our current institutional organizations.
 Because hearing loss is often an invisible disability, we have seldom recognized each other and have consequently missed opportunities to learn effective strategies and solutions from each other.
 Through this blog we hope to reach deaf and hard-of-hearing academics all around the world, in order both to reduce isolation and build a community toolbox of resources and ideas.
 Hearing loss is variable and can affect us in many and different ways—but through this shared blog experience, we hope to provide something of value to all of those who visit and contribute to our discussions.